 When you travel a lot, your mind tends to play a trick mixing up different locations into one.
 It’s like those weird dreams in which you realise that something is just not right.
 If only you could put your finger on it.
 Like that time when we woke up from an afternoon nap in one of our lounge chairs at Monte Naturista O Barão.
 Still a bit hazy from sleeping under the afternoon sun, we wondered how we ended up in the African Savanna.
 Or was this the wild west?

 The flat trees, the wide-open space and the heat gave us all the right signals.
 We would swear that within minutes either a giraffe or Clint Eastwood would pop up from behind a tree.
 Neither of them did.
 This was still southern Portugal and once we noticed that we were both naked, we knew exactly where we were.
 At a wonderful naturist camping which we were going to call home for the next days.

 How to get to Monte Naturista O Barão

-If you’re not traveling in a camper or mobile home, a fly-and-drive is definitely also an option you want to consider.
-There are many low cost airlines flying into Faro and Lisbon and car rentals in Portugal are pretty cheap.
+If you’re not travelling in a camper or mobile home, a fly-and-drive is definitely also an option you want to consider.
+There are many low-cost airlines flying into Faro and Lisbon and car rentals in Portugal are pretty cheap.
 Both Faro and Lisbon airport have connections to all over Europe and Lisbon also to many other parts of the world.